 Available Lighthouse Guild Scholarships for 2017

 - The College Bound Scholarship: Up to 20 scholarships for high school seniors who will be college freshman in the upcoming school year.
 This is a onetime only scholarship.

-- The Graduate School Scholarship: one scholarship for a student who is pursuing a Master’s, PhD or any other post-Baccalaureate degree (MD, JD, MBA, etc.).
+- The Graduate School Scholarship: one or more scholarships for a student who is pursuing a Master’s, PhD or any other post-Baccalaureate degree (MD, JD, MBA, etc.).